parkwaydental

 Practice Gentle Oral Hygiene

-Even with tooth pain, maintaining oral hygiene during toothache is crucial, though it requires a gentler approach.
-Use a soft-bristled toothbrush with gentle circular motions, brush very carefully around the painful area without applying excessive pressure, rinse with lukewarm water rather than cold, and continue flossing other areas of your mouth while being extremely careful around the sensitive tooth.
+Even with tooth pain, maintaining oral hygiene is crucial.
+Use a soft-bristled toothbrush with gentle circular motions, brush carefully around the painful area without applying excessive pressure, rinse with lukewarm water, and continue flossing other areas of your mouth while being extremely careful near the sensitive tooth.
+Keeping your mouth clean prevents additional bacterial accumulation that could worsen your condition.

 Temporary Pain Relief Measures